 If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line breaks checkbox before reformatting.

 Use this list to specify how GoLand should align key-value pairs.
 The available options are:

 Use these options to specify formatting for the YAML sequence values:

+The link appears in the upper-right corner of the page, when applicable.
 Click this link and choose the language to be used as the base for the current language code style.